LarsChrWiik/Basic-HTML-and-CSS/Node.js/README.md

 # ES6 in Node, V8, Babel
-ES6 syntax is not nativly supported in Node.
+Some of the ES6 syntax is not nativly supported in Node.
 However, it is possible to run ES6 code in Node by saving the file as .mjs and using the *--experimental-modules* parameter in the command line.
 ```
 node --experimental-modules myFile.mjs